fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 based solutions_.
 However, there is one big difference between banking and payments: while banking systems may be pretty bank-specific, payment solutions targeting external entities like merchants make proprietary systems much less attractive.
-To reach massive adoption of such systems is essentially only possible for giants like PayPal, Amazon, and AliPay.
+History shows that only giants like PayPal, Amazon, and AliPay can succeed with such endeavors.

 <table><tr><td><i>That most digital payments in the physical world
   are based on an internationally accepted standard, <b>EMV</b>, shows the